feroooooo/NeuroBridge/README.md

 python preprocess_meg.py --zscore
 ```

+💡 **Tip:** Use `--precision fp16` to reduce both storage and in-memory footprint by saving data in half precision, typically with negligible impact.

 ## Image Feature Extracting and Fusing
 Run the script below to extract and fuse image features using OpenCLIP: